 The surname Jaggers was first found in Yorkshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Jaggers research.
-Another 121 words (9 lines of text) covering the years 1290, 1568 and 1623 are included under the topic Early Jaggers History in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) covering the years 1290, 1568 and 1623 are included under the topic Early Jaggers History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Jaggers has been recorded under many different variations, including Jagger, Jaggers and others.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Jaggers or a variant listed above: